79 People are diagnosed with epilepsy every day. Not one of them should have to feel frightened, lost or alone.

 Chloe, Sara and Emily were able to get the right support and advice because they found Epilepsy Action.

-You can watch and read their stories below to see the difference a donation makes to the lives of people with epilepsy.
+You can read their stories below, or watch them on our social media channels, to see the difference a donation makes to the lives of people with epilepsy.

 “I AM STARTING TO FIND ACCEPTANCE